(Last updated on August 5, 2024.)

 Installation of Staff Note font

-Export pure MusicXML with Note Names command produces MusicXML file in which note names are embedded in lyrics.
-You need to install JapoScoreStaff02.ttf font (included in the installation folder) in order that these note names are to be displayed correctly.
+Export MusicXML with Note Names in Lyrics command produces MusicXML file in which note names (of Koto and Shakuhachi, etc.) are embedded in lyrics.
+You need to install JapoScoreStaff02.ttf font (included in the installation folder) in order for these note names to be displayed correctly.

-To install, on Mac, double click the font file, on Windows10, right-click on the font file to show menu and select “Install for all users”.
-(Installation by double-clicking on the font file does not work on Windows10.)
+On Mac, double-click the font file.
+On Windows 10, right-click on the font file to show the menu and select “Install for all users”.
+(Installation by double-clicking on the font file does not work on Windows 10.)

-If JapoScoreStaffnn.ttf file is revised (will be notified in the release notes), please reinstall the font file (old font should be deleted in advance). ”nn” is version number.
-Installed font name is “JapoScoreStaff”.
+If JapoScoreStaffnn.ttf file is revised (will be notified in the release notes), please reinstall the font file (old font should be deleted in advance). ”nn” is the version number.
+The installed font name is “JapoScoreStaff”.

 Sample musicxml file for scale data

-Koto and Sangen(Shamisen) need scale date to notes.
-You can read scale date from musicxml file.
-Installation file includes a sample scale file(“ScaleTemplates.musicxml”).
+Koto and Sangen(Shamisen) need scale data (or tuning data) assigned to notes.
+You can read scale data from musicxml files.
+The installation file includes a sample scale file(“ScaleTemplates.musicxml”).

 Basic workflow